 From Puerto Pirámides hit to the main road (Avenida de la Ballenas) heading out of town in direction of Puerto Madryn.
 Shortly after the main road crosses the street Primera Bajada al Mar (e.g. the first street down to the sea), on your left hand you have a hotel, and by the side a small house.
 By the side of the house there is a path leading up the hill, follow the path.

 Shortly after, you meet a sign saying Lobería pointing upwards.
 Follow the smaller natural path leading further up the hill.
 Follow this path for around 20 minutes until you meet a bigger road.
 This road is called Acceso a Lobería (e.g. access to the Lobería).
-The road is connected to the main road, and can be used to access the Loberia by car if you are not up for walking (check out the map below).
+The road is connected to the main road and can be used to access the Loberia by car if you are not up for walking (check out the map below).

 Follow the road for the remaining approximately 40 minutes.
-First you get to an area with a small house, a light house and a public toilet.
+First, you get to an area with a small house, a lighthouse, and a public toilet.
 A little bit further down the road ends, and you have the entrance to the Lobería.

-#4 Minivan trip around Peninsula Valdés to visit elephant seals, penguins and sea lions
+#4 Minivan trip around Peninsula Valdés to visit elephant seals, penguins, and sea lions

 Like everywhere less in Argentina, the distances are huge at Peninsula Valdés, and it takes a good amount of time to get around.
 Either you can rent a car, and go around on your own.
-Or you can go on an excursion in minivan.
+Or you can go on an excursion in a minivan.
 We went for the minivan tour.
-It is difficult to reach the whole peninsula in a day, however, the most points of interests for animal lovers are in the northern part.
+It is difficult to reach the whole peninsula in a day, however, the most points of interest for animal lovers are in the northern part.

 Punta Cantor and Caleta Valdés

 Finally, Punta Norte is about 85 km from Puerto Piramides.
-At Punta Norte there are colonies of sea lions and elephant seals living side by side.
+At Punta Norte, there are colonies of sea lions and elephant seals living side by side.

-Most of the places we visited, the sea lions and elephant seals were far down on the beach away from the viewpoints but the penguins were “hanging out” just around the view point, and there are plenty of possibilities for getting a great picture if you are patient.
+Most of the places we visited, the sea lions and elephant seals were far down on the beach away from the viewpoints but the penguins were “hanging out” just around the viewpoint, and there are plenty of possibilities for getting a great picture if you are patient.